Percentage Calculator

 Assumptions and how to use this calculator

-• For the “X is what percent of Y” mode, the second value (Y) must be non-zero.
+- For "X is what percent of Y?" mode, the second value (Y) must be non-zero, since dividing by zero is undefined.

-• For the percent change mode, the calculator uses: ((new value − original value) / original value) × 100.
+- For percent change mode, the formula is ((new value − original value) ÷ original value) × 100.
+The original value must be non-zero.

-• Results are rounded to two decimal places for readability.
+- Results are rounded to two decimal places for readability.
+For very small values or precise financial work, treat the result as an approximation.

 Common questions

-When should I use percent change instead of a simple percentage?
+When should I use percent change versus a simple percentage?